bigsmoke/angel/README.md

 my angel \ < relative // #
 ```

-To string some angels together:
+To string angels together:

 ```
 first A \ previous > & < next / second A & third A & fourth A & fifth A
 ```

-I this semantically different just continuing to step right?
-(Steps are, after all, substrings of a path.)
+Is this semantically different from just continuing to step right?
+Steps are, after all, substrings of a path.

 ```
 first A \ previous > < next / second A / third A / fourth A / fifth A